Construction of Fuchsian Schottky group with conformal boundary at infinity: Abstract

 \section{Abstract}

-In this article, we have constructed an interesting type of rank $n$, $n$ $\in$ $\mathbb{N}- \{1\}$ ($\mathbb{N}$, set of all natural numbers), generalized Schottky group, named as Fuchsian Schottky group, denoted by $\Gamma_{S_n}$, in the context of classical Schottky group (i.e., Schottky curves which are Euclidean circles) and then characterized such a group by various aspects.
-In the conformal boundary at infinity, for this group $\Gamma_{S_n}$, it is proved that the maximal upper bound of the funnels end for Fuchsian Schottky uniformization is the minimal lower bound for Schottky uniformization (maximal occurs for some prime $p$ $\in$ $\mathbb{N}$).
-Finally, we have shown that the convex core of the conformally compact Riemann surface can be decomposed into $(2n-2)$ pair of pants by using $(3n-2)$ twist parameters where Bers' constant is strictly less than $(31n+21)$ and the Fenchel-Nielsen coordinates for Teichm\"uller space ($\subset \mathbb{R}^{6n-4}$, $\mathbb{R}$ denotes the set of real numbers) corresponding to $\Gamma_{S_n}$ is obtained as $\{l_1, l_2, ..., l_{(3n+2)}$ ; $\beta_1, \beta_2, ..., \beta_{(3n-2)}\}$.
+In this article, we have constructed an interesting type of generalized Schottky group, named as Fuchsian Schottky group of arbitrary finite rank, in the context of the classical Schottky group (i.e., Schottky curves which are Euclidean circles).
+After that, we initiated the construction of the generalized Fuchsian Schottky group of any finite rank by including orientation-reversing isometries of the hyperbolic plane as side-pairing transformations.
+Further, we have investigated the hyperbolic ends for any arbitrary finite rank Fuchsian Schottky groups from the point of view of the Euler characteristic in the hyperbolic surface.
+Finally, we have shown that the compact core of the conformally compact Riemann surface can be decomposed into non-tight pairs of pants by using suitable twist parameters with some fixed Bers' constant.
+The Fenchel-Nielsen coordinates for Teichm\"uller space corresponding to any finite rank Fuchsian Schottky groups are also obtained.